 Blood types are a fascinating aspect of human genetics, determining not just compatibility for blood transfusions but also serving as an intriguing window into our ancestry.
 The ABO blood group system includes four primary types: A, B, AB, and O. Each type is defined by the presence or absence of antigens on the surface of red blood cells.
 In addition to the ABO system, the Rh factor (positive or negative) further classifies blood into eight distinct groups.

 When we explore the inheritance patterns of these blood types, it becomes clear that both parents contribute to their child’s blood type.
-This article delves into how children can inherit their blood types from parents with AB- and O- genotypes.
+This article delves into how children can inherit their blood types from parents with AB- and O- genotypes, and why this pairing produces a narrower set of outcomes than many people assume.

 The ABO Blood Group System